sahilbitsgoa/rupesh_aceest-fitness-gym/README.md

 ## 👨‍💻 Author

-Rupesh Naik
+* Developed as part of a DevOps learning assignment.
-Developed as part of a DevOps learning assignment.
+* Rupesh Naik

 ---